 A Smart IoT Security Practice for SMEs

-We’ll dive further into a number of these challenges in a virtual conference hosted by SC media, which will be focused on endpoint protection through controlled access and privileges.
-As a prelude to that event, let’s examine one of the most effective countermeasures to the vast spectrum of IoT threats: network segmentation.
+We dove further into a number of these challenges in a virtual conference hosted by SC media, which was focused on endpoint protection through controlled access and privileges.
+In addition to that event, let’s examine one of the most effective countermeasures to the vast spectrum of IoT threats: network segmentation.

 Physical segmentation is even mandated under specific regulations such as PCI DSS.
 In addition to standardized compliance, segmentation also makes it more difficult for outsiders to penetrate your network via an unsecured IoT device, while shielding sensitive data from overly curious insiders.

 How Does Network Segmentation Work?